DataDog/hiring-engineers/answers.md

 ## Monitoring Data

-To create a new Metric Monitor, navigate to the create a metric section in the left hand panel.
+To create a new Metric Monitor, navigate to the create a metric section in the left-hand panel.
 The options to create a new custom metric can be observed.
 The ability to use recommended metrics are also provided.

 <img width="1281" alt="metricmonitor1" src=“https://user-images.githubusercontent.com/32316958/146616727-3d8f41dc-44af-4d52-af8c-c0226dbd54bc.png">